Photo Credit: Russell Colwell

 NORTH OF YACHATS:

-Admission: $5 for adults, kids 12 and under get in free.
+Admission: $5; Free for kids 12 and under

-The Oregon Coast Aquarium is a living classroom for all learning styles and ages, and includes exhibits on Sandy Shores, Rocky Shores, Coastal Waters, Secrets of Shipwrecks, Sea Otters, Harbor Seals, Sea Lions, Giant Pacific Octopus, Seabird Aviary, Turkey Vultures, Orford Reef, Halibut Flats, Open Sea, Aquarium Grounds, and Big Bites.
+The Oregon Coast Aquarium is a living classroom for all learning styles and ages.
+It includes exhibits on Sandy Shores, Rocky Shores, Coastal Waters, Secrets of Shipwrecks, Sea Otters, Harbor Seals, Sea Lions, Giant Pacific Octopus, a Seabird Aviary, Turkey Vultures, Orford Reef, Halibut Flats, Open Sea, Aquarium Grounds, and Big Bites (sharks).

 Sea Lion Caves is proud to be part of the Oregon/Cape Perpetua Marine Reserve helping to protect the local marine animals and marine environment.

-Sea Lion Caves (America’s largest sea cave) is a privately owned (since 1932) wildlife preserve and bird sanctuary, located just 15 miles south of Yachats and 11 miles north of Florence.
+Sea Lion Caves, America’s largest sea cave, is a privately owned (since 1932) wildlife preserve and bird sanctuary located between Yachats and Florence.
 It is the year-round home of the Steller sea lion, but sea lions are not always in the Cave.
-This is … Read more
+This is not a zoo, and sea lions are wild … Read more

-Gray whales (and occasionally others) are often viewed off the coast of Yachats from the three day-use state parks in town.
+Gray whales are the most commonly viewed whale on the Oregon coast, and they are often viewed off the coast of Yachats from our three day-use state parks in town.
 Other favorite nearby spots to watch for whales include the following: